cockroachdb/docs/v22.1/hashicorp-integration.md

 - [Using Vault's Transit Secrets Engine to generate the store key for encryption at rest for a {{ site.data.products.core }} cluster.](#using-vaults-transit-secrets-engine-to-manage-a-cockroachdb-self-hosted-clusters-encryption-at-rest-store-key)
 - [Using Vault's PKI Secrets Engine to manage the server and client certificates for a {{ site.data.products.core }} cluster.](#using-vaults-pki-secrets-engine-to-manage-a-cockroachdb-self-hosted-clusters-server-and-client-certificates)

 Because of CockroachDB's PostgreSQL compatibility, customers can also [use Vault's PostgreSQL Database Secrets Engine to manage CockroachDB SQL user credentials]((#using-vaults-postgresql-database-secrets-engine-to-manage-cockroachdb-sql-users-and-their-credentials).

 ## Use Vault's KMS secrets engine to manage a {{ site.data.products.dedicated }} cluster's customer-managed encryption key
 {{ site.data.products.dedicated }} supports the use of customer-managed encrypted keys (CMEK) for the encryption of data at rest.

-[Vault's Key Management secrets engine](https://www.vaultproject.io/docs/secrets/key-management.) allows customers to manage encryption keys on external key management services (KMS) such as those offered by Google Cloud Platform (GCP) or Amazon Web Services (AWS).
+[Vault's Key Management secrets engine](https://www.vaultproject.io/docs/secrets/key-management) allows customers to manage encryption keys on external key management services (KMS) such as those offered by Google Cloud Platform (GCP) or Amazon Web Services (AWS).

-CockroachDB customers can integrate these services, using Vault's KMS secrets engine to handle the full lifecycle of the encryption keys that {{ site.data.products.db }} uses to protect their data.
+CockroachDB customers can integrate these services, using Vault's KMS secrets engine to handle the full lifecycle of the encryption keys that {{ site.data.products.dedicated }} uses to protect their data.

 ## Use Vault's Transit Secrets Engine to manage a {{ site.data.products.core }} cluster's encryption-at-rest store key